Instructors

 Headshot of Faith Lumsden, a white woman in her 60s with short gray hair, smiling and wearing a white gi jacket.

-Faith, 4th dan, began training in 1987 and has trained with Graham Sensei for nearly 30 years.
-She has been teaching all levels including weapons work for more than 15 years.
-Faith has a day job working for the City of Seattle doing code enforcement, or as she puts it, “solving problems in your neighborhood.”
-She loves the clarity and precision required in aikido weapons techniques, and loves helping students embody the essence of weapons work in their open hand practices.
+Faith Lumsden began training at Seattle Aikikai in 1987.
+She has trained with Malory Graham for nearly 30 years and taught open-hand and weapons classes for more than 20 years.
+When she is not on the mat, she works for the City of Seattle doing code enforcement, or as she puts it, “solving problems in your neighborhood.”
+She loves the clarity and precision required in Aikido weapons practice and helping students embody the essence of weapons work in their open-hand practices.

 Headshot of John Peng, an Asian man in his 30s with a shaved head, smiling and wearing a white gi jacket.